ethanhuangcst/pen.ai/Docs/Authentication/req-login.md

 ## User Story 3

-As a new user, I want to register for a PenAI account so that I can start using the application
+As a new user, I want to register for a Pen account so that I can start using the application

 ### Acceptance Criteria